SampleEnvironment/frappy/doc/source/tutorial_helevel.rst

     # inheriting HasIO allows us to use the communicate method for talking with the hardware
-    # Readable as a base class defines the value and status parameters
+    # 'Readable' as base class defines the value and status parameters
     class HeLevel(HasIO, Readable):
         """He Level channel of CCU4"""

-        # define the communication class to create the IO module
+        # define the communication class for automatic creation of the IO module
         ioClass = CCU4IO

         # define or alter the parameters